What is Bankruptcy?

 - What Will Happen to my Home?⤴

-If you have disposable income, the Trustee in Bankruptcy will require you to pay monthly contributions to him for a three year period.
+If you have disposable income, the Trustee in Bankruptcy may require you to pay monthly contributions to him for a three year period.

 If you own a property, the Trustee in Bankruptcy has 3 years to deal with realising the equity in it.
 He must realise (or sell) your share of any equity to raise money to pay your creditors.
 This will be done either by: